tharahan04/terminal_cheatsheet/src/cheatsheet.md

 `git add .` - this command allows you to record the changes made once it has been recorded, <br>
-`git status` - use this command to check the status of the changes before being pushed then you can use,<br>
+`git status` - use this command to check the status of the changes before being pushed. <br>
+ Then you can use,<br>
 `git commit -m"txt"`- to name the changes made and to be saved. <br>

 Finally, <br>